LancasterAlexUofU/sheet/README.md

 - Retuning a canonical string representation of a formula
 - Determining which cells must be evaluated before other cells
 - Evaluating a formula with numbers and variables
+- Getting and Setting Cell Contents in a spreadsheet
+- Detecting loops for cell dependency values

 Future extensions are:

-- Detecting loops for cell dependency values
 - Adding a GUI

 # Time Expenditures